What to do when camping in the rain? There's nothing more soul sapping than being wet inside your tent while camping in rain, especially heavy rain!

 Remember when things get wet, things get muddy.

-The last thing you want to do is bring that mud inside of your tent.
+The last thing you want to camping while raining is to bring that mud inside of your tent.
 I have done this all to often, usually it is also on day one of the camping trip which means I am now stuck with a dirty tent all throughout the weekend.
 Not pleasant.

 An entrance rug will allow you to wipe of your shoes before stepping inside of your tent.